EPCCed/hpc-intro/_episodes/12-cluster.md

 This establishes a temporary encrypted connection between your laptop and `{{ site.host_login }}`.
 The word before the `@` symbol, e.g. `yourUsername` here, is the user account name for which you have access permissions on the cluster.

+The options `-XY` ensure that any Unix graphical output from ARCHER (e.g. if you run a GUI, look at an image or plot a graph) are sent back to your own laptop.
+You need to specify these options explicitly, except if you are using MobaXterm when (like most things) it is set up automatically.

 > ## Where do I get this `ssh` from ?
 > On Linux and/or macOS, the `ssh` command line utility is almost always pre-installed.
 Open a